The Proximal ID Algorithm: Introduction

 Modern causal inference conceptualizes cause effect relationships between treatments and outcomes using hypothetical randomized experiments implemented via an intervention operation \citep{pearl09causality}.
 Linking realizations of the observed data distribution with the counterfactual parameters arising in such experiments entails using assumptions encoded in causal models, with the resulting functionals estimated by plug-in estimators or semi-parametric methods \citep{van2003unified,tsiatis06missing}.

-As an example, if the causal relationship between a treatment variable $A$ and an outcome $Y$ is masked by spurious associations due to a vector of common causes $\vec{C}$, and all these causes are observed, then the average causal effect is identified by the covariate adjustment functional and estimated by matching methods, plug-in estimators, or the augmented inverse probability weighted estimator \citep{hernan2010causal,robins94estimation}.
+As an example, if the causal relationship between a treatment variable $A$ and an outcome $Y$ is masked by {non-causal} associations due to a vector of {observed} common causes $\vec{C}$, then the average causal effect is identified by the covariate adjustment functional and estimated by matching methods, plug-in estimators, or the augmented inverse probability weighted estimator \citep{hernan2010causal,robins94estimation}.

 If some of the relevant confounders are unobserved, the situation becomes considerably more difficult.
 In general, unobserved confounding prevents identification of causal parameters.
-However, a rich literature has been developed that exploits various kinds of causal and semi-parametric assumptions that allow point identification to be recovered.
+However, a rich literature has been developed that exploits various kinds of causal assumptions that allow point identification to be recovered.
 A complete characterization of identifiability of a large class of causal parameters in arbitrary causal models with hidden variables has been developed using the language of graphical models, resulting in the ID algorithm and related extensions \citep{tian02on,shpitser06id,shpitser06idc,huang06do,shpitser18medid}.
-Celebrated special cases of this approach, such as the front-door model, are able to obtain non-parametric identification in seemingly counter-intuitive situations, such as when a treatment and an outcome share an arbitrarily complicated unobserved common cause.
+Celebrated special cases of this approach, such as the front-door model, are able to obtain nonparametric identification in seemingly counter-intuitive situations, such as when a treatment and an outcome share an arbitrarily complicated unobserved common cause.

 An extensive complementary line of work on point identification in the presence of unobserved confounding \citep{wright1928tariff,instrumental01angrist,kuroki14measurement} is based on taking advantage of fortuitous external aids (such as the presence of an instrumental variable or other proxy), along with additional assumptions to ensure identification.
-A recent line of work of \emph{proximal causal inference} \citep{miao2018identifying,tchetgen2020introduction} has aimed to provide a novel approach to using proxies to deal with unobserved confounding without relying on stringent parametric assumptions.
+A recent line of work of \emph{proximal causal inference} \citep{miao2018identifying,miao2018confounding,tchetgen2020introduction} provides a novel approach to using proxies to deal with unobserved confounding without relying on stringent parametric assumptions.